aliterc/aliterc.github.io/index.md

 It is a classic case of David versus Goliath, but Omar said the battle was worth fighting because the abuses are too great to be ignored.

-Omar said Haiyu has displayed sheer arrogance by failing to take full responsibility for its actions and exploiting the Mozambican authorities’ failure to regulate the mining industry.
+Omar said Haiyu has displayed [sheer](https://www.oxfordlearnersdictionaries.com/definition/english/sheer_1?q=sheer) arrogance /ˈærəɡəns/ by failing to take full responsibility for its actions and exploiting the Mozambican authorities’ failure to regulate the mining industry.

-Amnesty International found that Haiyu did not conduct a proper environmental impact assessment or consult Nagonha’s residents prior to establishing its business, despite local legislation requiring it to do so.
+Amnesty International found that Haiyu did not conduct a proper environmental impact assessment or consult Nagonha’s residents prior/ˈpraɪər/ to establishing its business, despite local legislation requiring it to do so.

 “The company has been mining for almost a decade.
 They have taken good-quality sand from here, but if you look at Nagonha, they have done nothing to improve the community where they have been mining,” Omar said.